NicKarlovich/oneDNDConversion/doc.md

 * range of light increased
 * Range of attack increased to 60 feet (from 30)
 * Can now target objects and structures

+### Resistance
+* Reaction when you or ally within 10 feet fail a saving throw, instead of an action
+* still grants d4 to the saving throw.

 ### Searing Smite
 * Now also works with unarmed strikes